Why does Santa wear glasses?

 “Because he was old!” he laughs.
 “I didn’t start wearing glasses until I was almost 55, and it was just for reading.”

-Although Santa Ernest uses his readers offstage, this Santa’s specs are just costume.
+Although Santa Ernie uses his readers offstage, his Santa’s specs are just costume.
 “There are several websites that have different types.
 I bought five or six different pairs.
 They’re not prescription; they’re just regular because I only use glasses for reading, so it was easy.”

-That said, he’s found a way to work them into his program to benefit his lap crowd.
+That said, he’s found a way to work them into his program to benefit his crowd.

 “The kids are more fascinated with my real beard than anything, but what I do is, any child that is wearing glasses, I make a comment about how pretty they are and ask, ’Gee, do you like my glasses?’ so that they feel more at ease about it.
 That gets them talking.”